 Angela received an Honours Bachelor of Arts degree from the University of Toronto in 1994.
 She was awarded the Certified Financial Planning designation in 2000, the Canadian Investment Management designation in 2009 and the Chartered Financial Analyst designation in 2013.
 Angela currently serves on the Board of Directors for College-Montrose Children’s Place, as well as the Pension Committee for March of Dimes Canada.
 She is a member of the Toronto CFA Society.

-Robert Spafford, Secretary
+Robert Spafford, Treasurer

 Robert has worked at Cidel Asset Management as a VP, Portfolio Manager since 2006, where he is focused on managing clients wealth in the Energy, Materials and Telecoms industries.
 Robert obtained his Bachelor of Commerce (Honours) from the University of Manitoba in 1996, and went on to earn a Master of Business Administration (MBA) from the Rotman School of Business at the University of Toronto in 2005.
 Robert also holds the Chartered Financial Analyst (CFA) designation, awarded in 2002.